-If you see a police officer breaking the law in public, you can always pull out your phone or camera and start filming.
+If you see a police officer breaking the law in public, you can always pull out your phone or camera and start filming or taking photos.

-But don’t worry, when you get your camera back, a good criminal lawyer will always be able to retrieve deleted footage by sending your camera to a forensic expert.
+If you do find yourself arrested or your phone confiscated, then a good criminal lawyer will always be able to retrieve deleted footage by sending your camera to a forensic expert.